zjsxwc/application-services/docs/rfcs/sync-manager.md

 implemented anywhere - we should not assume the manager is implemented in rust.

-We also need to consider the "clients" engine in this state - we will need to communicate commands sent by other devices and commands that we wish to send to other devices.
+The individual rust components will not manage the "clients" engine - that will be done by the manager - it need to communicate commands sent by other devices and commands need to be sent to other devices.

 We will rely on the consuming app to ensure that the sync manager is initialized correctly before syncing any engines.